Watch HBO Max in 4K HDR

 We’re working to add more devices and 4K movies in the future.

-Note Dolby Atmos is not available with Chromecast with Google TV, Roku Premiere, and Roku Streaming Stick+.
+Note Dolby Atmos is not available with Android TV and Xbox devices.

 Step 2: Update HBO Max

 Make sure you have the latest version of HBO Max.
 To do this, open the app store on your device and search for HBO Max.
 If there's an app update available, choose to update or download the update.
 For more help, see Step 1 on the Troubleshoot TV page.